vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 borrowings from the Mahābhārata by

-the Skandapurān. a is this description
+the Skandapurāṇa is this description

 of Skanda’s consecration in Samanta pa˜ncaka.
 32

 Plate 119

-Thanesar: the Sthān. uvat.a
+Thanesar: the Sthāṇuvat.a

-Bān. a’s relationship with Dadhīca, the founder of Sthāneśvara
+Bāṇa’s relationship with Dadhīca, the founder of Sthāneśvara

-The Māhātmya in the Skandapurān. a thus reformulates the significance of Sthān. utīrtha and adds to its glory the newly established site Sthāneśvara.
-In his Hars.acarita Bān. a ingeniously adapted this mythological complex by linking his own descent to Dadhīca, when he made the latter’s son (by his divine wife Sarasvatī), viz.
+The Māhātmya in the Skandapurāṇa thus reformulates the significance of Sthāṇutīrtha and adds to its glory the newly established site Sthāneśvara.
+In his Hars.acarita Bāṇa ingeniously adapted this mythological complex by linking his own descent to Dadhīca, when he made the latter’s son (by his divine wife Sarasvatī), viz.
 Sārasvata, the foster brother of another scion of the Bhārgava lineage, namely Vatsa; Vatsa again is the ancestor of the Vātsyāyanas to whom the author of the Hars.acarita belongs on his own account (see Figure 13).
-When he embroidered on the story of Dadhīca’s mother Sukanyā, told in Mahābhārata 3.121–25, Bān. a and his audience may have been aware of the mythology that attributed the foundation of Hars.a’s native city Thanesar to Dadhīca as told in the Skandapurān. a.33 It may actually have been the very reason why he gave
+When he embroidered on the story of Dadhīca’s mother Sukanyā, told in Mahābhārata 3.121–25, Bāṇa and his audience may have been aware of the mythology that attributed the foundation of Hars.a’s native city Thanesar to Dadhīca as told in the Skandapurāṇa.33 It may actually have been the very reason why he gave

 30 SP 31.109–10:

-sthān. utīrtham. ca bhavitr. tavaiva pāpanāśanam |
+sthāṇutīrtham. ca bhavitr. tavaiva pāpanāśanam |

 aśvamedhaphalam. hy atra snātah. prāpnoti pus.kalam k 109 k

 ayam. cāpi vat.ah. śrīmān sthito ’ham. yatra sām. pratam |

-varam. dātum. madākhyāto namnā sthān. uvat.o mahān |
+varam. dātum. madākhyāto namnā sthāṇuvat.o mahān |

-bhavis.yati na sam. dehah. phalam. cāsyāpi me śr.n. u k 110 k
+bhavis.yati na sam. dehah. phalam. cāsyāpi me śr.ṇu k 110 k

 31 MBh 9.41.6–7; MBh 9.43–46.

 32 See also Bakker 2014, 163 f.
-For an exciting explanation of the connection between the Skandapurān. a and Thanesar, hometown of Hars.avardhana, see Kropman 2018.
+For an exciting explanation of the connection between the Skandapurāṇa and Thanesar, hometown of Hars.avardhana, see Kropman 2018.

 33 SPS 167.81:

-dadhīcena mahad divyam pun. yam āyatanam. kr.tam |
+dadhīcena mahad divyam puṇyam āyatanam. kr.tam |

 sthāneśvaram iti khyātam. lokes.u tris.u viśrutam k 81 k